rocketmo/standup/src/components/icebreaker/ARCHIVE.md

 * What is your favourite animal?
 * What is your favourite food combination?
 * What is your favourite emoji?
+* What is your favourite genre of movie?
+Why?
 * What is your favourite genre of music?
 * What is your favourite international food?
 * What is your favourite letter of the alphabet?